 Open Enrollment Policy

-It is the policy of the Coast Community College District that, unless specifically exempted by statute, every course section or class, the attendance of which is to be reported for state aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the college(s) and who meets such prerequisites as may be established pursuant to Section 58106 of Title 5 of the California Administrative Code.
+It is the policy of the Coast Community College District that, unless specifically exempted by statute, every course section or class, the attendance of which is to be reported for state aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the college(s) and who meets such prerequisites as established pursuant to Section 58106 of Title 5 of the California Administrative Code.

 Anyone 18 years of age or older and who can profit from instruction qualifies for admission.
 If under age 18, you will qualify for admission if you have satisfied one of these:

 - Hold Certificate of Proficiency or a G.E.D. from the State of California

 - Enrollment in the 11th or 12th grade and recommendation for advanced academic or vocational college level study

 In accordance with California Education Code Sections 76001 or 76001.5, 9th through 12th grade students may be eligible to enroll in courses at Golden West College for advanced-level study in instructional or vocational areas not available at their school.
 The school and the college will determine who may enroll based on their judgment of the applicant’s ability to profit from instruction.
 The college has the right and responsibility to restrict enrollment for reasons of health and safety, appropriateness of the course, preparedness of the student, college policy, state law and space availability.
 Note: In accordance with SB338, enrollment in physical education courses have been restricted or excluded.